What to bring to your labor and delivery

 - Underwear (several pair)

-- Toiletries: toothbrush, toothpaste, hair brush, lip balm, lotion, deodorant
+- Toiletries: toothbrush, toothpaste, hair brush, lip balm, lotion, and deodorant

 - Comfortable and loose fitting clothing to wear home

 - Warm clothing to wear home and a heavy bunting or blanket (if the weather is cold)

 - Baby hat (especially for cold weather climates)

 - Baby car seat.
 (Call the Auto Safety Hotline at 1-888-DASH-2-DOT for more information on the safety rating of a particular model.)
 A car seat is required by law and should be properly installed in your car before you go to the hospital.

 - Stopwatch or watch with a second hand for timing contractions